naturalis/cl-provision/ansible/README.md

 ├── provision.yml          # Playbook to do the first provisioning
-├── support_make.yml       # Playbook to make and retrieve support files for troubleshooting ├── support_remove.yml     # Playbook to remove support files from switches └── users.yml              # Playbook to setup users and ssh keys
+├── support_make.yml       # Playbook to make and retrieve support files for troubleshooting ├── support_remove.yml     # Playbook to remove support files from switches ├── uplink.yml             # Playbook to setup interfaces and ospf on uplink switches (staging).
+└── users.yml              # Playbook to setup users and ssh keys
 ```